aws-samples/amazon-workmail-lambda-templates/workmail-wordpress-python/README.md

 2. Modify your Lambda function by changing [app.py](https://github.com/aws-samples/amazon-workmail-lambdas-templates/blob/master/workmail-wordpress-python/src/app.py).
 3. Test your Lambda function locally:
  1. [Set up the SAM CLI](https://aws.amazon.com/serverless/sam/).
- 2. Configure environment variables at `tst/test_env_vars.json`.
+ 2. Configure environment variables at `tst/env_vars.json`.
  3. Configure test event at `tst/event.json`.
  4. Invoke your Lambda function locally using:
-        `sam local invoke WorkMailBlogPosterFunction -e tst/event.json --env-vars tst/test_env_vars.json`
+        `sam local invoke WorkMailBlogPosterFunction -e tst/event.json --env-vars tst/env_vars.json`

 ### Test Message Ids
-This application uses a `messageId` passed to the Lambda function to retrieve the message content from WorkMail and post it to your blog.
+This application uses a `messageId` passed to the Lambda function to retrieve the message content from WorkMail.
 When testing, the `tst/event.json` file uses a mock messageId which does not exist.
-If you want to test with a real messageId, you can configure a WorkMail Email Flow Rule with the Lambda action using this Lambda, and send some emails to trigger it.
-The Lambda function will emit the messageId it receives from WorkMail in the logs, which you can then use in your test event data.
+If you want to test with a real messageId, you can configure a WorkMail Email Flow Rule with the Lambda action that uses the Lambda function created in **Setup**, and send some emails that will trigger the email flow rule.
+The Lambda function will emit the messageId it receives from WorkMail in the CloudWatch logs, which you can then use in your test event data.
+For more information see [Accessing Amazon CloudWatch logs for AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-cloudwatchlogs.html).
+Note that you can access messages in transit for a maximum of one day.

 Once you have validated that your Lambda function behaves as expected, you are ready to deploy this Lambda function.